James W. Johnson

 Hailing from the American midwest, my fascination with space began during my childhood and was nurtured by rural Nebraska's dark skies.
 Coming from a family of healthcare providers, I began my undergraduate career studying pre-medicine before pursuing astrophysics.

 Beyond astronomy, I enjoy traveling, cooking, playing video games, watching sports, and playing guitar.
-I am also a fluent German speaker, having lived and studied in Berlin in 2016.
+I am also a fluent German speaker, and I enjoyed living and studying in Berlin in 2016.

 Contact Me